 Remote working has even made it onto the legislative agenda in some parts of the continent.
 Government ministers in Germany have been building proposals to enshrine the right to work from home in law.
 In the United Kingdom, employees are entitled to request flexible working hours after half a year in a job.

 Flexible working in Europe is here to stay

-Companies based in Europe have been among the best prepared for the challenges of Covid-19, which has seen offices closing down all over the world.
-And evidence is continuing to show that businesses everywhere are switching to remote working permanently.
+Companies based in Europe were among the best prepared for the challenges of Covid-19, which saw offices closing down all over the world.
+And evidence is continuing to show that businesses everywhere have switched to remote working permanently.

-There is little appetite among workers to rush back to the nine-to-five grind.
+There has been little appetite among workers to rush back to the nine-to-five grind.
 Meanwhile, business leaders have seen their costs reduced and productivity levels raised.
-A report by McKinsey & Company suggests that a third of the work in Europe could stay remote after the pandemic.
+Research by Eurofound has revealed that the number of remote workers across the EU doubled from 2019 to 2021.

 But isn’t Europe expensive?